My name is Trisha, and I live with my family — husband Eric and our daughters Abby and Johanna — in a small Oregon town.

 I’m a journalist — primarily a features writer, with a side of everything else that needs to be done — for our town’s one and only newspaper.
-We’re a writing staff of four, which should give you an indication of how small we’re talking.
+We’re a writing staff of three and a half, which should give you an indication of how small we’re talking.

 I’m not exactly the poster child for counter culture (I’m a bit too uptight for that), but I do tend to like things that are… different.
 I think that’s why minimalism and zero waste appeal to me.
 This is the exact opposite of what we’re supposed to be doing (which is consuming.
 A lot).
 I’m a big fan of the exact opposite.
 It’s not that I’m trying to be contrary or anything.
 It’s mostly that the exact opposite is a lot more interesting than the mainstream.

-Going zero waste is still relatively new for us — we started in earnest in April 2016 — but we’ve been minimalists since September 2012.
-Zero waste (“minimal waste” is probably more accurate) was a natural extension of minimalism, but I don’t think you have to be one to be the other.
+We have been minimalists since September 2012.
+Zero waste (“minimal waste” is probably more accurate) is a natural extension of minimalism, but I don’t think you have to be one to be the other.
 We just happen to be both.

 Anyway, that’s what this blog is all about: Our family and what we’re doing on the minimalism and zero waste fronts, with a healthy side of cats, coffee and books.
 I mean, come on!
 Cats are amazing.
 So is coffee.
 So are books.
 What else is there, really?